-When we decide to feed the birds in our gardens we usually think of bird feeders and hanging treats.
-These are excellent of course but you could make a patch of your garden an exciting bird buffet that is both beautiful for you to look at and a wonderful place for our feathered friends to eat & drink.
-Here are a number of ideas that will encourage a wide range of birds to your garden.
+When we decide to feed the birds in our gardens, we usually think of bird feeders and hanging treats.
+These are excellent of course, but you could make a patch of your garden an exciting bird buffet that is both beautiful for you to look at and a wonderful place for our feathered friends to eat & drink.
+Here are some ideas that will encourage a broad range of birds to your garden.
 Don’t forget to have your camera ready to record them!

 Bushes with berries

 Berries are an excellent natural source of food for many birds, and you could plant some of these varieties to encourage many of the berry eaters to your garden:

 Choose a variety of plants of different sizes so you can have taller shrubs at the back and smaller plants at the front.
 Many of these bushes will grow quite tall and offer the birds a roosting or nesting spot in later years.